20kdc/gabien-app-r48/attic/old-cmdb.md

 # Old CMDB Stuff (or, how not to design a formatting language for internationalization)

-This is *old stuff!* It was put here for fun reading as per the notice of deprecation in `doc/IRB_CMDB.txt` and is not current.
+This is *old stuff!*

 This describes some old formats in R48.

+Something worth mentioning is that in the final days, features were removed one by one from FormatSyntax.

+As such this file describes a lot of the removals, with the final revision before removal being `attic/IRB_CMDB_FORMATSYNTAX.txt`.

 ## Original Format